Melchizedek: A 'Type' for Christ

-Again when the Christ comes, this appearance of immortality suggested by Melchizedek the type, will become a reality for the true high priest, Jesus Christ, the anti-type.
+Again, when the Christ comes, this appearance of immortality suggested by Melchizedek the type, will become a reality for the true high priest, Jesus Christ, the anti-type.

 4Now observe how great this man was to whom Abraham, the patriarch, gave a tenth of the choicest spoils.
 5And those indeed of the sons of Levi who receive the priest's office have commandment in the Law to collect a tenth from the people, that is, from their brethren, although these are descended from Abraham.